Antebellum Diaspora Project

 Our Shared Story

-There are currently 30 million African Americans living in the US today who are directly descended from ancestors who were emancipated in 1865.
+There are more than 30 million African Americans living in the US today who are directly descended from ancestors who were emancipated in 1865.

-As the Transatlantic Slave Trade came to an end, slaveholders and slave traders could no longer legally bring people of African descent into the US with the intent to enslave them.
+As the Transatlantic Slave Trade came to an end on January 1, 1808, slaveholders and slave traders could no longer legally bring people of African descent into the US with the intent to enslave them.
 However, with the invention and licensing of the cotton gin and the US government's desire for more territory, the demand for free slave labor never waned.
-In fact, it exploded, and the US government incentivized slaveholders with free land.
+In fact, it exploded and the US government incentivized enslavers with free land.
 Commodified black bodies were moved southerly and westerly in record numbers.
-By the end of the Civil War, nearly 2.5 million of the 4 million American-born enslaved people living in the US had been forcibly migrated and permanently separated from their families.
+By the end of the Civil War, nearly 2.5 million of the 4 million American-born enslaved people living in the US had experienced local or interstate forced migration and they were permanently separated from their families.

 In 2017, a DNA test revealed my biological connections to tens of thousands of others living in the US resulting from the forced migration of my ancestors.
-I am one of the 30 million descendants of the ancestors who were emancipated in 1865, and we are inextricably tied to this difficult history and to the descendants of slaveholding families.
+My own ancestors were enslaved and emancipated in 1865, and my very own is inextricably tied to this difficult history and to the descendants of slaveholding families.

-I have created the Antebellum Diaspora Project and Podcast to make space for others to share scholarship, oral history, and documentation to help millions of African American families reclaim our history and reunite our families who were separated by slavery in the antebellum South.
+I have created the Antebellum Diaspora Project and Podcast to make space for others to share scholarship, oral history, and documentation to help millions of African American families reclaim our history and reunite our families who remain separated as a result of slavery in the US.